TDG-Platform/docs/ENVI_SpectralIndices.md

 ### Background
+1) To run the task in a single workflow with AOP the tif file must first be removed from the AOP folder with the additional python commands listed in Advanced

-For background on the development and implementation of this task see [here](Insert link here).
+For background on the development and implementation of Spectral Index refer to the [ENVI Documentation](https://www.harrisgeospatial.com/docs/spectralindices.html)

 ### Contact
-List contact information for technical support.
+Document Owner - Carl Reeder - creeder@digitalglobe.com